 - 400 g plain flour (all purpose), plus extra for dusting

-- 2 tsp dried mixed herbs (such as oregano, basil and thyme)
+- 2 teaspoon dried mixed herbs (such as oregano, basil and thyme)

-- 300 ml buttermilk or 300ml milk with 1 tbsp lemon juice stirred in and left to sit for 5 mins
+- 300 ml buttermilk or 300ml milk with 1 tablespoon lemon juice stirred in and left to sit for 5 mins

 - Heat the oven to 200C/400F/Gas Mark 6 and grease a baking sheet with a little oil or line it with baking paper.